stephiioo/flask_4_vm_2023/README.md

 ### step 4: type "sudo apt install mysql-server mysql-client" then type "Y" when prompted

 ### step 5: type "sudo MySQL" which will allow the terminal to display "MySQL>"

+### rationale for schema: honestly the reason I chose to create "patients", "doctors' and "appointments" is because those were the first tings that I thought of and it just seemed like the most ideal to do

+### challenges; i kept getting error messages and when I finally got the patients, doctors, and appointment tabs to open up, I couldn't get it to populate with fake data.